Centerpin Fishing For Salmon: Guide Tips and Tricks

 A favorite all-around steelhead leader material is Drennan 4lb.

-The leader attaches to the mainline which is where you attach your weights, your hooks, and your baits.
+The leader attaches to the mainline, where you attach your weights, hooks, and baits.

-I highly suggest that you use the right leader and that you know what the right size leader is for the type of river and the type of fish that you fish for.
+I highly suggest that you use the right leader and know what the right size leader is for the type of river and the type of fish you fish for.

 The mainlines that I recommended above both have a thickness or diameter of about 0.28mm to 0.30mm.
 The thickest part of the leader setup should be slightly less at about 0.26mm to 0.28mm in diameter on what is called the shot line.
 See below.

-The bottom section of the leader where the bait goes is critical.
-Ten and 12-pound leaders of diameter 0.22mm for small streams, and 0.24mm to 0.26mm are usually perfect for great lakes salmon, there is not much need to go heavier.
+The bottom section of the leader, where the bait goes, is critical.
+Ten and 12-pound leaders of diameter 0.22mm for small streams, and 0.24mm to 0.26mm are usually perfect for Great Lakes salmon.

 For bigger rivers like the Niagara River or on the west coast rivers, 14 to 16-pound leaders are better.